panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 }
 ```

+The class becomes useful when you create an *instance* of the class.
+The instance is the object that contains data and behaves exactly like the class describes.

+The `new` operator instantiates the class in JavaScript: `const instance = new Class()`.

-Finally, you can instantiate the `User` class using the `new` operator:
+For example, you can instantiate the `User` class using the `new` operator:

 ```javascript
 const myUser = new User();